 Hailing from Hamilton, Ontario Canada, Dawson’s is a relative newcomer to the hot sauce game.
 With a pretty fancy presentation (waxed and stamped bottle cover) we had high hopes when we ordered it from Heatonist.

-Here, we review Dawson’s Hot Sauce – Original Hot in full, with our overall score and experience.
+Here, we review Dawson’s Hot Sauce – Original Hot in full, with our overall flavor rating, heat level and value.